emencia/buildout_cms3/README.rst

 =====

 * Should see to use filebrowser instead of django-filer that is not really as good as FB was, plus filebrowser-no-grapelli package is maintained and packaged again !
+* Forgotted to re-enabled google-tools with the new custom template to use Google Universal API;
 * Ckeditor in Zinnia does not have the exact same display than the ckeditor in CMS;
 * ReCaptcha 1.0.2 usage in contact form seems broken, the captcha image is not added to the DOM despite it is effectively loaded;